The @ symbol in Python has a few key uses:

 Inside f-strings,

-can be used to access attributes or methods of an object.Pythonclass MyClass: def __init__(self, name): self.name = name obj = MyClass("Example") print(f"The object's name is: {@obj.name}")
+@can be used to access attributes or methods of an object.Pythonclass MyClass: def __init__(self, name): self.name = name obj = MyClass("Example") print(f"The object's name is: {@obj.name}")

-Remember these key uses of the @
+Remember these key uses of the @ symbol in Python.

 0 件のコメント: